oracle-samples/maa/wls-hydr/README.md

           ├── ohs_products_home1
           └── ohs_products_home2
 ```
-- Manually upload the contents from the primary system to the differnt folders.
+- Manually upload the contents from the primary system to the different folders.
 Read the file `README_FOR_MANUAL_COPY.txt` in the stage folder for details about how to copy each item.

 ## Discovery
 In the discovery phase, the framework finds relevant information about the primary system.